 If you’re a connoisseur of craft beers, consider the facts: North Carolina is home to more than 300 local breweries (more than any other state in the South), celebrates its own Beer Month and has a city voted “Beer City USA” for four straight years.
 Our state just might be your “brewtopia,” which makes it ideal for a 3-day tasting tour to cities where the beer scene is a significant part of local culture.

 Day 1: Drink in the Flavor of Asheville

-Asheville has been the recipient of many interesting recognitions and top rankings, including being voted one of the happiest places in America and “Beer City USA” for four consecutive years – a combination the local brewing community may try to convince you makes perfect sense.
+Asheville has been the recipient of many interesting recognitions and top rankings, including being voted one of the happiest places in America and “Beer City USA” for four consecutive years – a combination the local brewing community might try to convince you makes perfect sense.

 Head over to Thirsty Monk, where constantly rotating taps offer local and American craft beers upstairs, while the downstairs bar is devoted to traditional Belgians.
 Across the street is Jack of the Wood, a Celtic-style pub that offers its own Green Man English-style ales and a menu of other beers.
 Be sure to ask what’s on cask.